Cornelius Cruys: Early life and career

-He was born as Niels Olufsen in Stavanger, Norway, in 1655.
+He was born Niels Olufsen in Stavanger, Norway, in 1655.
 His parents were Oluf Gudfastesen and Apelone Nielsdatter Koch.
 It is uncertain when Niels Olufsen (Cornelis Roelofsz) emigrated to the Dutch Republic and changed his name to Cornelis Cruys ("Kornelius Krøys" or "Cornelis Cruijs").
-However, according to several municipal sources, Cruys lived in Amsterdam for at least eighteen years before he joined the Russian Navy.
+However, according to several municipal sources, Cruys lived in Amsterdam for at least eighteen years before he joined the Imperial Russian Navy.

 The first known record about Cruys was produced by the local administration of Amsterdam in 1681.
 That year he married the nineteen-year-old Catharina Voogt.
 She was born in Amsterdam and was the daughter of Claas Pieterszoon Voogt, a Dutch captain of a merchantman, and Jannetje Jans.
 In the civil registration of his marriage, Cruys was called a sailor from Amsterdam, 24 years old, an orphan.
 In December of that year, about seven months after his marriage, Cruys was officially registered as a citizen or poorter of Amsterdam.

-In 1680 Cruys became the captain of a Dutch merchantman.
+In 1680, Cruys became the captain of a Dutch merchantman.
 Until 1696, he sailed to Portugal, Spain, and the Caribbean.
-In July 1696, he joined the Dutch Navy.
+In July 1696, he joined the Dutch States Navy.
 He was appointed onder-equipagemeester at the naval dockyard of the Amsterdam Admiralty.
-In less than two years he would leave the United Provinces for the Russian Navy.
+In less than two years he would leave the Dutch Republic for Russia.